abhishek-maurya576/EduReach/README.md

 # 📚 EduReach – AI-Powered Learning Companion

 EduReach is an AI-powered educational app designed to enhance learning efficiency through interactive courses, quizzes, task management, and personalized progress tracking.
 Whether you're a student or a lifelong learner, EduReach provides a structured way to improve your skills and knowledge.

 ## 🚀 Features

-✅ **AI Tutor** – Get instant topic summaries and best learning resources.
+✅ **AI Tutor** – Get instant topic summaries, concept explanations, and learning resources with the Gemini AI integration.
+✅ **Chat History** – Save and access your previous AI Tutor interactions for easy reference.
+✅ **Response Length Options** – Choose between Brief, Summary, or Long responses based on your needs.
+✅ **Markdown Formatting** – Enjoy well-formatted educational content with proper headings, lists, and emphasis.
 ✅ **Interactive Quizzes** – Test your knowledge with engaging quizzes.
 ✅ **Task Management** – Organize and track your learning tasks efficiently.
 ✅ **Progress Tracking** – Monitor your learning journey with visual progress bars.
 ✅ **Course Selection** – Choose from multiple subjects like AI, Python, Science, and more.
 ✅ **User Profile** – Customize your learning experience with a personal profile.
+✅ **Offline Support** – Access content even without an internet connection.

 ---